 This is not something you will not be able to wake up one morning and do.
 It will take baby steps.
 You may even need to practice before certain situations.

-Even if you don’t feel the confidence all the time, fake it till you feel it.
+Even if you don’t feel confident all the time, fake it till you feel it.

 You may feel the fear of sounding obnoxious at the beginning.
 If you keep at it, if you keep holding your head up and speaking up, you will begin believing that you deserve every space you occupy.